SvanBoxel/delete-merged-branch/README.md

 ```

 ## Release process
-CI (Travis) is in charge of releasing new versions of the GitHub Application to [Vercel](https://vercel.com).
+CI (Travis) is in charge of releasing new versions of the GitHub Application to [Google Cloud Platform](https://cloud.google.com).
 On every new commit to master we run [semantic-release](https://github.com/semantic-release/semantic-release) to determine whether the major/minor/patch version should be incremented.
 If so, we update the version running in production.

 ## Running in GitHub actions
 This app is compatible with [GitHub Actions](https://github.com/features/actions).
 You need to create a workflow that is triggered on the `pull_request` event for this.
 Then, you use this repo for the action. (`SvanBoxel/delete-merged-branch@master`).
 Don't forget to check the `GITHUB_TOKEN` secret.
 That's it.